jabbate7/PhotonicNeuronSimulator/readme.rst

 Documentation
 --------------
-You will find complete documentation for setting up your project at `the Read the Docs site`_.
+You will find complete documentation at `the Read the Docs site`_.

 .. _the Read the Docs site: https://photonicneuronsimulator.readthedocs.io/